-“My favorite failure that I know is the story of how Corning developed Gorilla Glass way back in the 50s due to a failed gauge.
-It basically sat on a shelf until Steve Jobs came along needing an ultra thin and strong material for the iPhone screen.
+“My favourite failure that I know is the story of how Corning developed Gorilla Glass way back in the 50s due to a failed gauge.
+It basically sat on a shelf until Steve Jobs came along needing an ultra-thin and strong material for the iPhone screen.
 Really cool story of how things can go wrong, but turn around even 50 years later.
 You never know what is going to happen!”

 SHAPING FAILURE TV

 Like many people, there is something that shapes who you become.
 It shapes what you do and how you do it.
 Companies and startups are no exceptions.
 The company cultures we see from day to day in every industry and the people we all grow to become have been shaped by so many things in our surrounding.

 “I honestly have to give credit to many of my peers, co-workers and friends who pushed me to make Failure TV happen,” says Kray.
 “I came up with the idea while a bunch of us were having drinks at a conference.
 We were talking about failure, what it had done to us in our lives and careers and I just said: “I should do a Podcast…”.
 When I started looking into it further, I found inspiration with people like Edison, Dyson, Oprah and Ford.
 They did things that they were told weren’t possible, because they didn’t give up.
 When others said no, they said “I don’t accept that” and made it happen.”

 The people that conquer their fears and especially the fear of failure have some commonalities.
 There are differentiating factors that determine whether someone rises up from failure or drowns in it.